Vedkhajone/Vision-Guided-Robotic-Arm-Control/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## 🙌 Acknowledgments
-Built with ❤ by Vedhanshu Khajone
+Built with 🤍 by Ved Khajone

 ## 🚀 Ready to contribute?
 Feel free to fork, star ⭐, and submit pull requests!

-#🔗 Let's make robotics fun and easy! 🦾🚀
+Let's make robotics fun and easy! 🦾🚀